masalinas/prometea-db/README.md

-# Prometea DB Import
+# Prometea DB
-Import Python scrypts to import Prometea from MS Access files to MongoDB Database
+Python scripts to import Prometea from MS Access files to MongoDB Database